Independent Workers' Union of Great Britain: Formation

-The IWGB represents workers in traditionally un-unionised sectors of the "gig economy", including cleaners, couriers and drivers, foster carers, the video games industry, and yoga teachers.
+Sectors and organising methods

-The IWGB is a campaigning union which has waged a number of high-profile campaigns and is notable for its use of direct action and social media to generate widespread publicity and support for them.
-The General Secretary of the IWGB, Jason Moyer-Lee, has said that the union's aim is to:
+The IWGB represents and organises workers in precarious employment, as well traditionally un-unionised sectors of the "gig economy".
+These include cleaners, couriers and drivers, foster carers, video games workers, and yoga teachers.

-"Ramp up the pressure, using social media and by staging loud and disruptive protests, surprise protests and mini-occupations".
+In addition to The IWGB is a campaigning union which has waged a number of high-profile campaigns and is notable for its grassroots activism, and its use of direct action and social media to generate widespread publicity and support.
+The first General Secretary of the IWGB, Jason Moyer-Lee, described one of union aims as:

-Cleaners at University of London
+Organising cleaners at University of London

-3 Cosas (3 Things) was a campaign led by mostly Latinx outsourced cleaners to improve their working conditions at the University of London.
+3 Cosas ("3 Things") was a campaign led by mostly Latin American outsourced cleaners to improve their working conditions at the University of London.
 The three demands were for annual leave, sick pay, and adequate pension contributions.
 The strike was notable for gaining support from Green Party leader Natalie Bennett, and the Labour MPs Jeremy Corbyn, John McDonnell and Andy Burnham.
 The strike was noted for its 'red balloons, drums, and a sound system that played samba music, as well as workers turning delivery vehicles away from the gates".

 Alongside strike action, the IWGB also launched a legal challenge to the University of London over the rights of 75 of their outsourced staff to negotiate their pay and conditions directly with the university itself.
-The IWGB, with the legal aid of the Good Law Project cited Article 11 of the European Convention on Human Rights to argue that the University's failure to negotiate directly with their de facto employees constituted an infringement on the right to collective bargaining enshrined in the convention.
+The IWGB, with the legal aid of the Good Law Project cited Article 11 of the European Convention on Human Rights to argue that the university's failure to negotiate directly with their de facto employees constituted an infringement on the right to collective bargaining enshrined in the convention.
 The case was considered a landmark legal challenge, with the potential to revolutionise the rights of outsourced workers in the UK.